 When you get home from work, running errands and etc, your puppies will be ready be taken out of the crates and ready to go outside and go potty.
 This can make it challenging, especially, since they will be extremely hyper and ready to play with each other.

 It’s best to have the puppies on a leash and have a second member of the family take one puppy to a separate area to keep them from being distracted.
 Once the puppies have finished doing their business, then you’ll want to give each one positive feedback such as praise and treats individually.

 #6 Constant Monitoring Of Your Pug Puppies

 When the puppies are not spending time in their crate, they’ll likely be playing with each other and other members of your household.
 This means that you’ll want to monitor them closely and take them outside when they need to go outside.
-Look for signs, such as whining, circling, pacing, and sniffing.
+Look for signs, such as whining, circling, pacing, and sniffing, and potty body language.

 If you find a puddle or number two on the floor, you won’t really know which one did it.
 Accidents on the floor just means that they need to be supervised better.

 You may be tempted to discipline your Pug, but doing so will only make matters worse.
 If one pup sees the other one being yelled or spanked, they too can become fearful of you.
 Dogs tend to learn best when you use positive reinforcement instead of punishment.

 You’ll also want to invest in a good enzyme-based cleaner to help clean up accidents so they don’t keep going in the same spot.

 Getting more than one puppy can seem like a great thing.
 But along with the acquisition comes double the training, veterinary costs, food, supplies and etc. If you’re a first-time pet owner, you may want to consider getting one pet at a time.